 If not hanged, after their term, these men would be reinstated in the society, get married, produce children and then die of old age or something.
 During their stay in prison they would be undergoing various prison reforms, make pretty handicraft items that would be sold in Dastkar mela.
 That’s the end of their story.

-That leaves us with us the protestors, the the women who are not yet raped.
+That leaves us with ‘us the protestors’, the women not yet raped.
 What about us?How long would we carry on with these protests?
 The state would announce a few more measures, a few more police vans on the road.
 But who would keep a track of how much promised is being delivered?

 Ever since the incident happened several thinkers have written about how to bring that thing called ‘change.’
 I too tried writing my response but failed to articulate my thoughts.
 Somehow writing and talking seemed very pretentious to me.
 The scattered thoughts were angry and ran in various directions from the patriarchal mind-set that prefers boys and treats girls as second class members of the society; to the archaic Victorian laws; the inefficient police; the corrupt courts; the moral policing of the traditionalists; the regressive religious rituals and practices; the deplorable celebration of men and masculinity along with objectification of women in media and popular culture; the double standards of the society…the list went on.